SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/conventions.rst

 FIMS Naming Conventions
 -----------------------

-You must divide your specimen spreadsheets and datasets up by plate or batch of samples that will be processed together in the laboratory pipeline.
+Once specimens are available to be processed in the lab, you must divide the specimens into a batch, or batches, of specimens that will be processed together through the full laboratory pipeline (extraction through to sequencing).
+Each batch is also known as a "plate" or "dataset", terms that will be used repeatedly throughout our instructions for the FIMS and LIMS.
+Specimen spreadsheets must be completed for each plate of specimens prior to their processing in the lab.

-Create your plate/batch name from [Institution Code]_[User Initials]_[Sequential Number]
+Create your plate/dataset name from [Institution Code]_[User Initials]_[Sequential Number]
 	Example: CBOL_MGT_001 for the first plate/batch from Michael G Trizna of CBOL

 This name will then be used for the: